smart-on-fhir/health-cards/docs/index.md

 ### via QR (Print or Scan)

-Alternatively, issuers can make any individual JWS inside a Health Card available **embedded in a QR code** (for instance, printed on a paper-based vaccination record or after-visit summary document).
-See [details](#many-health-cards-can-be-embedded-in-a-qr-code).
+Alternatively, issuers can represent an individual JWS inside a Health Card available **as a QR code** (for instance, printed on a paper-based vaccination record or after-visit summary document).
+See [details](#health-cards-as-qr-codes).

 Finally, the Health Wallet asks the user if they want to save any/all of the supplied credentials.